swisscatplus/lab_doc.github.io/docs/automation/Synthesis/index.md

 ---

+## General Characteristics of DEC Gloveboxes

+The five DEC gloveboxes (Standardization, Storage, Microsampling, Recombination, SynthBox) share a set of common features:

+- **Sealed Atmosphere:** Maintained under nitrogen to ensure inert conditions.
+- **Airlocks:** Two box are equipped with an airlock to transfer consumables, plates, or samples.
+- **Pass-through Doors:** Connections between gloveboxes use pneumatically actuated doors sized for SBS-format plates.
+- **Pneumatic Actuators:** All doors are pneumatically actuated to ensure tight sealing.
+- **Automation:** Each glovebox integrates collaborative **UR robotic arms** with custom tools, optimized for its specific task.
+- **Control:** Each box is operated by a **dedicated Beckhoff PLC**, with centralized monitoring in the armory.

+These shared features ensure modularity and reliability, while each glovebox adds unique functions.

+---

 ## Gloveboxes in Detail

 ### 1. Standardization Box
 *Image to insert here (Standardization Box)*

 - **Purpose:** Entry point for all chemicals.
-- **Design:** Internal structure developed by DEC.
+- **Design:**
+  - Similar size to Microsampling Box.
+  - Equipped with an **airlock** for chemicals bottles and consumables entry/exit.
+  - Direct connection to the Storage Box via pass-through door.
+- **Automation & Tools:**
+  - Equipped with **2 Universal Robots (UR3e)** and a range of specialized tools.
+  - Capabilities:
+    - Pick-and-place of plates, bottles, and standardized vials.
+    - Loading/unloading drawer in the airlock.
+    - Transferring liquids and solids from bottles into standardized vials.
 - **Process:**
-  - Operator loads liquids and solids through an airlock following HMI instructions.
+  1. Operator introduces chemicals bottles through the airlock, guided by HMI instructions.
-  - Chemicals are transferred into standardized vials of **4, 20, or 30 mL** using specialized tools.
+  2. Chemicals are transferred into standardized vials of **4, 20, or 30 mL**.
-  - Vials are grouped on SBS-format plates.
+  3. Vials are grouped on SBS-format plates.
-  - Transfer to the Storage Box occurs via a cylindrical pass-through door sized for SBS plates.
-- **Automation:**
-  - Equipped with **2 Universal Robots (UR)** and a range of custom tools.
-  - Capabilities include:
-    - Pick-and-place of plates, containers, and vials.
-    - Loading/unloading chariots in the airlock.
-    - Transferring liquids and solids from bulk containers into standardized vials.
-- **Sealing:**
-  - Doors controlled by pneumatic actuators to ensure tight sealing.
+  4. Plates are sent to the Storage Box.

-**Outcome:** Provides a reproducible and safe entry process, ensuring that all incoming chemicals conform to standard formats.
+- **Outcome:** Provides a reproducible, automated entry workflow ensuring all chemicals are converted into standardized formats.

 ---

 ### 2. Storage Box
 *Image to insert here (Storage Box)*

-- **Purpose:** Central repository for all standardized vials, capsules and consumables.
+- **Purpose:** Central repository for standardized vials, capsules and consumables.
 - **Design:**
-  - A **tall glovebox** with only one face equipped with gloves.
+  - **Tall glovebox** with one glove face.
-  - The **three other faces** connect to:
+  - Other three faces connect to: Standardization, Microsampling, and Recombination.
-    - Standardization Box
-    - Microsampling Box
-    - Recombination Box
-  - Each connecting face includes a **pass-through door**.
-- **Interior Layout:**
-  - Three internal faces are equipped with **shelves** (storage cabinets) that contain slots for **SBS-format plates**.
+  - Interior fitted with **shelves** for SBS-format plates.
-  - Provides a **large storage capacity** (**TODO: insert exact value** → **<span style="color:red">to be confirmed</span>**).
+  - Large storage capacity (**<span style="color:red">size to be confirmed</span>**).
-- **Automation:**
+- **Automation & Tools:**
-  - A **UR3e robot** is mounted at the center of the glovebox.
-  - Robot is placed on **two linear axes**:
-    - One for **Z movement** (vertical).
-    - One for **diagonal X movement** across the box.
-  - This configuration allows the UR3e to:
+  - **UR3e robot** mounted on two linear axes: Z (vertical) + diagonal X (across box).
-    - Access all shelves positions.
+  - Provides access to shelves and doors.
-    - Operate each pass-through door to transfer SBS plates to neighboring gloveboxes.
-- **Electronics:**
-  - All electronics, drivers, and controllers are installed at the **bottom of the glovebox**, hidden under a protective plate cover.
+- **Electronics:** Controllers and drivers located under a base plate cover.

-**Outcome:** Reliable, high-capacity storage and transfer hub for the sample prep workflow.
+- **Process:**
+  1. Receives standardized vials or capsule plates.
+  2. Stores them until required.
+  3. Transfers plates to Microsampling or Recombination as needed.
+- **Outcome:** Acts as a high-capacity buffer, ensuring smooth flow of samples between preparation steps.

 ---

 ### 3. Microsampling Box
 *Image to insert here (Microsampling Box)*

-- **Purpose:** Precise preparation of small-scale capsules from standardized powder vials.
+- **Purpose:** Creation of microcapsules from standardized powder vials.
 - **Design:**
-  - Same size and external form factor as the **Standardization Box**.
+  - Same size as Standardization Box.
-  - Equipped with an **airlock** for consumables entry and exit.
+  - Equipped with an **airlock** for consumables.
+  - Contains a **6-plate carousel** for increase throughput.
-- **Automation:**
+- **Automation & Tools:**
-  - Contains **two UR3e robotic arms**, each equipped with specialized end-effectors.
+  - Two **UR3e arms** with custom end-effectors.
-  - Custom tools enable:
+  - Tools allow:
-    - Pick-and-place of standardized vials, microcapsules, SBS plates, and drawer.
+    - Handling of vials, capsules, SBS plates, and drawer.
-    - Handling of metallic capillaries used for powder transfer.
-    - Loading/unloading consumables through the airlock.
+    - Metallic capillary sampling.
-  - Includes a **novel finger changer** developed in-house, allowing fast tool changes for different manipulation tasks.
+    - Fast tool changes via a **custom finger changer** developed in-house.
 - **Process:**
-  1. **Input:** SBS plates containing standardized vials of powder arrive from the Storage Box.
+  1. Standardized vials arrive from Storage.
-  2. **Sampling:**
-     - A **metallic capillary** is inserted into the powder inside a standard vial.
-     - Powder is drawn into the capillary via punching and controlled suction.
+  2. Metallic capillary inserted into powder; suction extracts material.
-     - The powder is deposited into a **one-way open glass capillary**.
+  3. Powder transferred into a **one-way glass capillary**.
-     - The glass capillary is cut by a **laser** to seal the microcapsule.
+  4. Laser cutting seals the capsule (0.1–10 mg).
-  3. **Output:** Capsules (0.1–10 mg) are stored on **392-well plates**.
+  5. Capsules stored on **392-well plates**.
-  4. **Transfer:** Completed plates are returned to the Storage Box for later use.
-- **Supporting Features:**
-  - A **6-plate carousel** is positioned at the center of the box to facilitate high-throughput sampling and capsule storage.

-**Outcome:** Enables the **stochastic generation of thousands of capsules**, which are later recombined to achieve the required powder quantities for experiments.
-This modularized approach ensures precise dosing and reproducibility for high-throughput experimentation.
+  6. Plates returned to Storage.
+- **Outcome:** Produces thousands of microcapsules, enabling reproducible recombination of powders for future experiments.

 ---

 ### 4. Recombination Box
 *Image to insert here (Recombination Box)*

-- **Purpose:** Assembly of experiment-ready plates by recombining capsules into precise quantities of powder.
+- **Purpose:** Recombine microcapsules into reaction-ready plates.
 - **Design:**
-  - The **smallest glovebox** in the synthesis area.
+  - Smallest glovebox in the synthesis area.
-  - Contains a single **UR3e robotic arm** located centrally.
+  - Contains one **UR3e robot**.
 - **Automation & Tools:**
-  - The UR3e handles:
-    - Transferring SBS plates between the **Storage Box** and the **Synthesis Box**.
-    - Picking individual capsules from storage plates using a **suction gripper**.
-    - Releasing capsules directly into designated wells of metallic **48- or 96-well SBS-format plates**.
+  - Suction gripper for capsule handling.
-  - A **fixed breaking tool** is installed inside the box for capsule opening.
+  - **Fixed breaking tool** for capsule opening.
 - **Process:**
-  1. **Input:** Plates containing capsules are received from the Storage Box.
+  1. Capsule plates arrive from Storage.
-  2. **Placement:** The UR3e picks capsules from the capsule storage plate and releases them into the appropriate wells of the reaction plate.
+  2. UR3e places capsules into wells of metallic **48- or 96-well plates**.
-  3. **Breaking:** Once all capsules are positioned, the UR3e transfers the **entire reaction plate** into the breaking tool.
+  3. Complete reaction plate transferred into breaking tool.
-     - The tool fractures the glass capsules inside the wells.
-     - Powder is released into the reaction vials, while the inert glass fragments remain inside without interfering with the chemistry.
-  4. **Output:** The prepared reaction plates are transferred to the Synthesis Box for further processing in the Chemspeed systems.

-**Outcome:** Provides a controlled and efficient way to recombine capsules into reaction-ready plates, ensuring reproducibility, throughput, and compatibility with downstream automated synthesis.
+  4. Capsules fractured simultaneously; powders released into wells.
+  5. Plates passed to SynthBox.
+- **Outcome:** Enables precise recombination of capsules into experiment-ready plates.

 ---

-### 5. SynthBox
+### 5. SynthBox (not Chemspeed)
 *Image to insert here (SynthBox)*

-- **Purpose:** Acts as the **interface between the Recombination Box and the Chemspeed systems**, handling experiment plates before and after automated synthesis.
+- **Purpose:** Interface between Recombination and Chemspeed systems.
 - **Design:**
-  - Similar in size to the **Storage Box**, positioned on the opposite side of the H-bar.
+  - Similar size to Storage Box.
-  - Only one face has glove ports for manual intervention.
-  - Equipped with three pass-through doors:
+  - One glove face, three pass-through doors (Recombination, Chemspeed left, Chemspeed right).
-    - One to the **Recombination Box**.
-    - One to each of the two **Chemspeed systems** (one per side).
 - **Automation & Tools:**
-  - A central robotic arm manipulates metallic SBS-format plates used for reactions.
-  - The arm is equipped with multiple interchangeable tools enabling:
+  - One **UR5e robot** with multiple tools:
-    - **Plate transfer** between Recombination, Chemspeed, and back.
-    - **Opening and closing reaction plate covers**, which are secured by **four screws**.
-    - **Replacing the protective plastic film** between experiments to prevent cross-contamination.
-    - **Replacing the plate seal** when it has been pierced or degraded by repeated operations.
-  - In addition, the arm can be fitted with **automated pipettes**, which can be mounted/dismounted as end-effectors, enabling liquid handling operations directly inside the box.
+    - Plate transfer.
+    - Opening/closing covers (4 screws).
+    - Replacing protective films.
+    - Replacing plate seals.
+    - Mounting automated pipettes for liquid handling.
 - **Process:**
-  1. **Input:** Reaction plates arrive from the Recombination Box.
+  1. Plates arrive from Recombination.
-  2. **Preparation:** The SynthBox robot:
-     - Opens the reaction plate covers (removing screws).
-     - Replaces seals or protective films if required.
-  3. **Transfer to Chemspeed:** Prepared plates are moved to one of the two Chemspeed gloveboxes for automated synthesis.
+  2. UR5e prepares plates (opens, refreshes film/seal).
+  3. Plates transferred to Chemspeed.
-  4. **Post-processing:** After synthesis, the plates return to the SynthBox, where the robot:
+  4. After synthesis, UR5e reseals plates.
-     - Closes the covers with screws.
-     - Replaces films or seals as necessary.
-  5. **Output:** Plates are either returned to the workflow or prepared for transfer to analysis.
+  5. Plates exit to workflow/analysis.

-**Outcome:** The SynthBox ensures reliable preparation, sealing, and maintenance of reaction plates, providing a seamless and contamination-free link between recombination and Chemspeed automated synthesis.
+- **Outcome:** Ensures reaction plates are sealed, refreshed, and properly prepared for synthesis and beyond.

+---

+### 6. Chemspeed Systems
+*Image to insert here (Chemspeed Systems)*

+- **Purpose:** Automated synthesis execution.
+- **Design:**
+  - Two Chemspeed systems, each integrated into MBraun gloveboxes.
+  - Connected directly to SynthBox.
+- **Automation & Tools:**
+  - Automated liquid handling, mixing, heating, and synthesis.
+  - Robotic control of reaction workflows.
+- **Process:**
+  - Plates arrive from SynthBox.
+  - Synthesis protocols executed automatically.
+  - Plates returned to SynthBox after completion.
+- **Outcome:** Core units where chemical synthesis is performed.

+👉 For chemical workflows, see [Synthesis documentation](../synthesis.md).

 ---